showpass/showpass-wordpress-plugin/README.md

 The `page` parameter is `event-detail` in this example, but can be set to whatevet page you want.

-## 5.2.
-Week and Month Parameters - Currently Disabled

-This shortcode also receives parameters `week` and `month` if you want to disable a view.

-If you want disable week view you will need to put `[showpass_calendar week="disabled"]`

-If you want disable month view you will need to put `[showpass_calendar month="disabled"]`

-If there is neither of this parameters, both views are enabled.

 ## 5.2. theme_dark Paramerter
 Add `theme_dark="true"` to use a dark theme for the calendar instead of the default light theme.